aurelilia/cloxrs/README.md

 ### Additional native functions

-- `readfile`: Takes 1 path/string parameter, returns file content as string or nil if file could not be read
+- `readfile`: Takes 1 path parameter, returns file content as string or nil if file could not be read
-- `writefile`: Takes 1 path/string parameter and one file content parameter, returns success (bool)
+- `writefile`: Takes 1 path parameter and one file content parameter, returns success (bool)

 ### Implementation differences